carboniq-dev/carboniq-dev.github.io/docs/flux-point/generators.md

 # Generators

 The subsequent functions produce a diverse range of 2D and 3D shapes.
+Each generator yields a set of vectors that collectively define the respective shape.

 ## 2D